[Originally titled, the 14 reasons things are hard to use, first published November 2002]

 1. General Incompetence

 A dysfunctional team is a dysfunctional team.
-If a team has rampant in-fighting, low morale, fails at delivering quality code, or running effective meetings, it is unlikely to be competent enough to make a product customers love.
+If a team has rampant in-fighting, low morale, low quality work, and no trust, it is unlikely to be competent enough to make a product customers love.
 Some teams fail at delivering good designs simply because they fail at most things.
 It’s not about a disregard for design, it’s that good design is well beyond the operational capacity of the team.

 In some cases it’s a question of team interaction and communication, where bad decision-making practices are common.
 Or perhaps it is the team leaders who sets the wrong tone, and exhibit bad habits the rest of the team is encouraged to emulate.